weisboys/MC-Emojis/README.md

 # MC Emojis
-Adds small emojis for players to use.
+Adds small emojis for players to use in chat.